redpepperdev/acceptception/README.md

 **Tired of cookie banners?
 So are we.**

-Install acceptception.js on your site and force the GDPR architects to deal with modal madness
+Install acceptception.js on your site to give GDPR regulators a taste of their own medicine.

 [Live Demo Here](https://redpepperdev.github.io/acceptception-demo/?acceptception_test=true)